defo-project/ech-dev-utils/README.md

 # Plan

-1. review markdown files in this repo
+1. review all files in this repo
 1. for each server, check howto/config/test on ubuntu
 1. update debian code/tests/configs on test.defo.ie
 1. check zone-factory including pdns branch